damdo/grontab/README.md

 #### 2) grontab.Init()

-Then grontab has to be initialized, with the Init() command, specifing the desired configuration Boolean parameters have default value to false
+Then grontab has to be initialized, with the Init() command, specifing the desired configuration.
+Boolean parameters have default value to false.
 The configuration lives in a `grontab.Config` that takes various parameters:

-- *PersistencePath*: will be the path and name of the storage
+- *PersistencePath*: will be the path of the storage file
 - *BucketName*: will be the data collection name
-- *DisableParallelism*: allow to choose if the jobs at the same schedule will run parallel or not
+- *DisableParallelism*: allow to choose if jobs at the same schedule will run in parallel or sequentially
 - *HideBanner*: allow to choose if the grontab banner will be shown at runtime
 - *TurnOffLogs*: allow to choose if the grontab logs will be shown at runtime